What is the RedRover Readers program?

 Can children who are not in third or fourth grade participate?

 Yes!
 Children in pre-kindergarten through sixth grade have participated in the RedRover Readers program and were highly engaged.
-Teachers teaching other grades than third and fourth grade are still encouraged to get trained to implement the RedRover Readers curriculum.
+Teachers teaching grades other than third and fourth grade are encouraged to get trained to implement the RedRover Readers curriculum.

 How do I get trained to implement the RedRover Readers curriculum?